albamerdani/diploma_topic_generator/README.md

 - Seq2Seq
 - k-NearestNegihbor

+- All models and tests are placed under diploma_generator_latest_notebook.ipynb file.
+You can test those using Google Colab or Jupiter notebook.

-    To install all necessary libraries use:
+- To install all necessary libraries use:

 ```bash
 pip install -r requirements.txt